awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   Each value is a UTF\-8 string, not more than 512000 bytes long\.

-  User\-supplied properties in key\-value form\.
+  The user\-supplied properties in key\-value form\.
 + `SkewedInfo` – A [SkewedInfo](#aws-glue-api-catalog-tables-SkewedInfo) object\.

-  Information about values that appear very frequently in a column \(skewed values\)\.
+  The information about values that appear frequently in a column \(skewed values\)\.
 + `StoredAsSubDirectories` – Boolean\.

-  True if the table data is stored in subdirectories, or False if not\.
+  `True` if the table data is stored in subdirectories, or `False` if not\.

 ## SerDeInfo Structure<a name="aws-glue-api-catalog-tables-SerDeInfo"></a>

-Information about a serialization/deserialization program \(SerDe\) which serves as an extractor and loader\.
+Information about a serialization/deserialization program \(SerDe\) that serves as an extractor and loader\.

 **Fields**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.